English

 0x01

-0x00 The MCU sends this value when it receives the first heartbeat packet after powered on.
-The module can determine whether the MCU reboots during operation according to this value.
+0x00 The MCU returns this value on the first-time heartbeat communication after power on.
+The module uses this value to determine whether the MCU restarts during operation.

 0